Law AS & A Level

 Law is a new subject for most students joining York College.
 Studying this subject will give you an understanding of the way law influences and affects many aspects of our lives.
 It is a fascinating, dynamic and stimulating course which will equip you with a broad understanding of how our legal system works and how our laws are made, applied and changed.
 It will equip you with skills of logic and reasoning and you will develop knowledge which will serve you well in your studies, work and life.

 A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above.
-Alternatively, if you have a grade 4 in English Language you must have a grade 6 in GCSE History or Religious Studies.
+Alternatively, if you have a grade 4 in English Language you will need to have a grade 6 in either GCSE History or Religious Studies to do the course.

 What will I study?